-Available for photographic collections consultancy, curatorial work or other photography related projects
+Available for photographic collections and curatorial work or other photography related projects

 With over 17 years working within the museum sector, curating photography collections and exhibitions has been my thing.
 I was the Curator of Photographs at the Museum of London for many years until 2019.
 Currently I’m undertaking curatorial work for the commercial gallery Argentea alongside developing a photographic research and exhibition project.
 I love to work with broad photographic collections and am most inspired when uniting historic with contemporary.